 On departure day, transfers to the Longyearbyen airport will be offered to all passengers with scheduled flights.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

-Venture out to sheltered bays and areas known for calmer waters on small group kayaking excursions led by expert kayaking guides.
-The number of participants is restricted to a maximum of 10 passengers and 1 guide per outing in the Arctic.
-Passengers who participate in the sea kayak program should have a working knowledge of sea kayaking strokes, entries, exits, including a “wet exit.”
-Normal duration of an outing is approximately 2-4 hours, and is guided and supervised by professional kayak guides with experience in cold-water regions paddling near ice and marine mammals.
-The sea kayaking guide will also be certified in advanced wilderness first aid and is responsible for accompanying and supervising all kayak operations.
-All deployment of kayaks and paddlers will be done with Zodiacs, operated by expedition staff.
-Booking in advance is highly recommended.
+Booking in advance is highly recommended as the number of participants is restricted to a maximum of 10 passengers and 1 guide per outing in the Arctic.
+Venture out to sheltered bays and calmer waters on small group kayaking excursions led by expert guides.
+Participants should have a working knowledge of sea kayaking strokes, entries and exits, including a “wet exit.”
+Outings last approximately 2-4 hours and are conducted by professional kayak guides with experience in cold-water regions, paddling near ice and marine mammals, and certification in advanced wilderness first aid.
+All deployment of kayaks and paddlers is done with Zodiacs operated by expedition staff.
 Please contact ExpeditionTrips for details.

-Arrival transfer from the meeting point to the ship; departure transfer from the ship to the airport on day of disembarkation; shipboard accommodations; meals aboard the ship; coffee, tea, and water; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; parka; gear on loan (insulated, waterproof boots for US sizes 6-16).
+Arrival transfer from the meeting point to the ship; ship/airport transfer on day of disembarkation; shipboard accommodations; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; gear to keep (expedition parka); and gear on loan (insulated, waterproof boots supplied for US sizes 4-16); meals aboard the ship; coffee, tea, and water.
 Subject to change without notice.